 Between 1919 and 1939 15,000 new council homes were built on estates that now included Bedminster, Horfield, St Anne’s Park, St George and Southmead.
 Over the same period almost 20,000 homes were built privately.
 The estates’ main disadvantages were that they lacked enough shops and services to meet the needs of residents for at least the first few years of occupancy and they were inconvenient for those still employed in the city centre and dependent on public transport.

 The 1925 Housing Act (named the Wheatley Act after Labour’s John Wheatley) secured a further 15 years of building programmes.
 Subsidies to local authorities were raised to £9 per house per year having been previously set at £6 by the 1923 Housing Act introduced by Neville Chamberlain.
 To reduce costs and enable rents to be lowered, the size of council homes had already begun to shrink and estates increased in density.
 Generally quality remained good, though council housing was increasingly associated with the very poor rather than the more affluent members of the working class for which it was originally planned.

 The Housing Act of 1930 extended the post-war slum clearance and relocation programmes.
 Many residents of the new estates would have previously lived in homes deemed unfit for human habitation.

 Considering the conditions under which they had lived, with insufficient accommodation and lack of proper facilities for cooking, washing drying and other domestic duties, without gardens to afford relaxation or to stimulate interest in pursuits other than ordinary daily toil, it is generally regarded as highly satisfactory that the response of tenants to improved conditions has been so marked.
 They take a real pride in their new homes and gardens are well cultivated.

-(from The Housing Needs of Bristol in Relation to the Greenwood Act,February 1931 p25 (Bristol Central Library, B22170))
+(from The Housing Needs of Bristol in Relation to the Greenwood Act,February 1931 p25 (Bristol Reference Library, B22170))